Monotone Measures for Non-Local Correlations: HC ribbon for no-signaling boxes

 Note that this is indeed a generalization of the tensorization property since when $(A_1,B_1)$ is independent of $(A_2,B_2)$, this property reduces to the tensorization property.

 \begin{proof} Consider two bipartite no-signaling boxes as follows.
 The first box is determined by the conditional distribution $p_{A_1B_1|X_1Y_1}=p_{A_1B_1}$, and the second box is defined by

 where $\mathcal X_2=\mathcal A_1$ and $\mathcal Y_2=\mathcal B_1$.
 The first box is obviously no-signaling.
 The second box is guaranteed to be no-signaling by~\eqref{eqn:non-signalingconditionAB}.
 Both parties first use the first box, and then the second box by directly wiring the output of the first box to the input of the second box.
 This allows Alice and Bob to simulate a channel whose input is $(X_1, Y_1)$ and whose output is $(A_1A_2, B_1B_2)$.
 However $p_{A_1A_2,B_1B_2|X_1,Y_1}=p_{A_1A_2,B_1B_2}$.
-Then the results follows as a very special case of Theorem~\ref{thm:main-theorem}. \end{proof}
+Then the results follows as a very special case of Theorem~\ref{thm:main-theorem} (on HC ribbon under wiring of no-signaling boxes). \end{proof}